Robust Representation Learning with Self-Distillation for Domain Generalization

-Our novel self-distillation technique, AGSD, takes advantage of the power of data augmentation and self-knowledge distillation to improve the generalization capabilities of the model.
+The proposed self-distillation technique, Augmentation-Guided Self-Distillation (AGSD), takes advantage of the power of data augmentation and self-knowledge distillation to improve the generalization capabilities of the model.
 Specifically, we utilize the Imagenet policy for AutoAugment \cite{cubuk2019autoaugment} to introduce variations to the training data and then match the predictive distributions of Vision Transformers (ViTs) between the augmented and original version of the same example.
 This improves the generalization performance of ViTs by leveraging the knowledge gained from augmented samples of the same input.

-Notably, the input image $x$ is passed through an AutoAugment \cite{cubuk2019autoaugment} transformation, resulting in an augmented sample $x_a$.
+Notably, the input image $x$ is passed through an AutoAugment transformation, resulting in an augmented sample $x_a$.
 The original image $x$ processed by the network produces logits $l_n$ from the final block of the vision transformer network.
 The augmented sample $x_a$ is subsequently fed into the network, generating logits $l_{a_{n}}$= $b_n(x_a)$ (see Fig. \ref{fig:model}).
 During this process, gradient computation for the augmented samples $x_a$ is halted (refer line 7 in Algorithm \ref{alg:label}) to avoid model collapse \cite{miyato2018virtual}, \cite{yun2020regularizing}.
-We then use the Kullback-Leibler divergence to compute the loss between the two predictive distributions $p(l_n)$ and $p(l_{a_{n}})$.
+We then use the KL divergence to compute the loss $L_{a}$ between the two predictive distributions $p(l_n)$ and $p(l_{a_{n}})$.

-here $T_2$ denotes the the temperature used to rescale the logits.
+where $p(l_n)$ = $\sigma(l_n/T_{2})$, $p(l_{a_{n}})$ = $\sigma(l_{a_{n}}/T_{2})$, and $T_2$ denotes the temperature used to rescale the logits.
 Augmentation-guided distillation provides a way for the network to learn to generalize to a wider range of variations in the input data, which is essential for achieving good performance on different domains.

 Matching the distribution of the network between augmented versions of the same input aims to improve generalization by making the network's predictions more robust to different variations of the input.
-The network is trained on various augmented versions of the same example, allowing it to learn invariant predictions.
+The network is trained on various augmented versions of the same example, allowing it to learn invariant representations.
 Furthermore, by matching the distribution of the network between augmented versions, we ensure that the network is not overfitting to specific augmentations during training, leading to better generalization on new data.